Prince Edward Street (County Road 64 ) Reconstruction

 I also support the use of traffic calming measures, particularly at the gateway between the urban and rural portions.
 Speed radar signs, on-road markings, narrowing the roadway, and gateway signage all seem like useful options to slow traffic while not impeding access by emergency vehicles.

-Amy Zierler over 2 years ago
+Amy Zierler almost 3 years ago

 Thank you for the comprehensive presentation last night.
 I encourage options for walking and bike lanes (especially MUP) that enhance attractiveness and the environment.
 Does the path have to be paved, for example?
 Or could it be the hard-packed surface used on rail trails?
 Is there any room for the trail to be further distanced from the road (notably on the rural portion), or to at least meander a bit in some sections?
 Can green space be enhanced at all?
 For calming: gateway signs such as the yellow/30 example, surrounded by flowers, invites rather than demands.
 One electronic sign as at the approach to the urban section helps me as a driver, but only at a transition point, and only once.